 LinkedIn UGC for B2B brands

-"UGC" sounds consumer, fit checks and unboxings.
-B2B brands assume it does not apply to them.
-It does; it simply takes a different form.
-In B2B, the user-generated content that matters is what real customers, employees and partners say in public, and the public square for that is LinkedIn.
+"UGC" sounds consumer: fit checks, unboxings, hauls.
+B2B brands assume none of it applies to them.
+It does, in a different form.
+The user-generated content that matters in B2B is what real customers, employees and partners say in public, and the public square for that is LinkedIn.

-A B2B buyer is de-risking a serious, scrutinised decision.
-The proof they trust is a peer, a named professional at a real company, saying, in public, that your product worked.
-A LinkedIn post from a customer, a thoughtful comment, a genuine endorsement: that is B2B UGC, and it is more credible than any case study you wrote yourself.
+A B2B buyer is de-risking a decision that several people will scrutinise.
+The proof they trust is a peer, a named professional at a real company, saying out loud that your product worked.
+A customer’s LinkedIn post, a thoughtful comment, a genuine endorsement: that is B2B UGC, and it carries more weight than any case study you wrote about yourself.

 Sources of B2B UGC

-- Customer posts, clients sharing results or experience with your product.
+- Customer posts: clients sharing a result or their experience with your product.

-- Partner content, integration and channel partners vouching publicly.
+- Partner content: integration and channel partners vouching in public.

-- Comment-thread endorsements, peers backing you up in public discussion.
+- Comment-thread endorsements: peers backing you up in open discussion.

 Sources & notes